pcubillos/pyratbay/docs/atm_tutorial.rst

 ===================

-This run mode generates a 1D atmospheric model (pressure, temperature, abundances, and altitude profiles), and saves it to a file.
+This run mode generates a 1D atmospheric model (pressure, temperature, abundances, and altitude profiles).
 At minimum, the user needs to provide the arguments required to compute the pressure and temperature profiles.
-Further, ``Pyrat Bay`` will compute volume-mixing ratio (abundance) profiles only if the user sets the ``chemistry`` and respective arguments.
+Further, ``Pyrat Bay`` can compute abundance (volume-mixing ratio, VMR) profiles only if the user sets the ``chemistry`` and respective arguments.
 Likewise, the code will compute the altitude profiles only if the user provides the ``radmodel`` and respective arguments (which also require that the abundance profiles to be defined).

 Regardless of which profiles are computed, in an interactive run the code returns a five-element tuple containing the pressure profile